lawrenceevalyn/research-sandbox/articles/she-tragedy.md

 My project filling the gap: Social network graphs let us see whether she-tragedy heroines are socially marginalized, seperately from the question of their agency within the plot of the play
 Specific material: Thomas Otway’s Venice Preserv’d (1682) [or The Orphan (1680) ??] and Arthur Murphy’s The Grecian Daughter (1772) [do I need a better late she-tragedy?]; also social network graphs of ~50 plays.
 I will begin with a brief discussion of how to ‘read’ a social network of a play, and then move into my particular question of the role of the heroine.
 Concluding sentence: [something about heroine’s key relationship being with the audience]

+## Theatre as communication ##

+Theatre as communication

+Forum: LSL Linguistics and Literature
+This session explores how theatrical texts and performances of them create meanings and who is responsible for the creation of those meanings.
+Abstracts of up to 500 words by 15 March 2018; Billy Clark (billy.clark@northumbria.ac.uk) and Anja Mueller-Wood (wood@uni-mainz.de).

+## Ways of Reading Scotland ##

+Ways of Reading Scotland

+Forum: LLC Scottish
+How might new technologies and modes of reading (digital, surface, distant, etc.) shape our understandings of Scottish texts, genres, or canons?
+250-word abstracts for 10 minute papers by 16 March 2018; Juliet Shields (js37@u.washington.edu).

+## The Politics of Consent ##

+The Politics of Consent

+Forum: LLC 18th-Century French
+Panel on the varied articulations of consent in the 18th century.
+Send title and 200-word abstract to ffalaky@tulane by 15 March 2018; Fayçal Falaky (ffalaky@tulane.edu).

+## Do the Digital Humanities Have Politics ##

+Do the Digital Humanities Have Politics?

+Special Session
+This session explores political dimensions of computational thinking as intersected with Humanities knowledge practices, particularly from critical race, feminist, queer, and SSK lenses.
+500 word abstracts by 15 March 2018; James Malazita (malazj@rpi.edu).